drewbaker/wp-easy-theme/README.md

   /layout.php
 ```

 This file will contain the following code as a minimum.
+Note the `wp_head()` and `wp_footer()` functions are default WordPress functions and allow things like 3rd party plugins to work, or `wp-easy` to know where to insert scripts etc.

 ```
 <!DOCTYPE html>